 Students write a series of news-writing exercises; articles for the class in the basic news beats, including police, town government, and the courts; and articles for the College newspaper.
 Students work with editors of the College newspaper to produce articles suitable for publication in the student newspaper and the paper's website.

 Students conduct interviews and gather information from both live sources and the Internet.
 They learn about tools used for reporting, including online databases such as Lexis/Nexis.
 They report on stories in a variety of news beats, including the police, courts, and town government; and they cover a live speaking event on campus.
 They learn about the First Amendment, press freedoms, and libel law.
 Students learn about the techniques used in writing for the web.
 They create and maintain a basic website or blog in which they archive their online articles.

 - Students take a series of quizzes based on the readings in the course textbooks.

 - Students take weekly news quizzes to assess their knowledge of current events.

 - Students complete a series of timed news writing exercises to assess their news writing skills.

 - Students write a series of news stories for the class and for the College's student newspaper.

-- Information Literacy: Articles produced for the course are evaluated on the student's ability to determine the most effective and efficient sources of information, including internet websites, electronic databases such as Lexis/Nexis and EbscoHost, and public records, learn how to obtain information from these sources, and demonstrate that they are able to incorporate the information without infringing copyright.
+- Students produce articles for the course that are evaluated on the student's ability to determine the most effective and efficient sources of information, including internet websites, electronic databases such as Lexis/Nexis and EbscoHost, and public records; learn how to obtain information from these sources; and demonstrate that they are able to incorporate the information without infringing copyright.